innopolis-devops/labs/app_python/PYTHON.md

 ### Best practices

 * Repeatable tests
+* Functions that are tested do one small thing (kind of like Unix's "do one thing well" :P)
-* Test one small functionality
+* Test one function at a time
+* Test with various inputs (including edge cases)